kexinqu1/N-of-1-Compliance/README.md

   - `R` represents the treatment assignment (drinking period randomization).

  ### The model file `nof1_carryover_model.txt` must be located in the same folder as the main script `run_rjags_nof1_iv.R` for the model to be correctly loaded.

+ ### Parameters 'log_COR' and 'log_CRR' in the outputs are the estimations for the causal estimands on daily drinking and the usual drinking habit.